tapjs/tapjs/changelog/index.md

 (Diagnostics are still excluded for the additional "missing test" failures that are generated, to reduce unnecessary noise.)

+Make coverage MUCH FASTER by turning on nyc caching.

 ## 7.1

 Remove a race condition in how `Bail out!` messages got printed when